 One of the main reasons for interventions in labour is Dystocia, also known as ‘Prolonged Labour’ or ‘Failure to Progress’.
-The most common reason for dystocia is a suboptimal position.
-A key element of this course is understanding that dystocia is a symptom of a suboptimal position - not a cause.
-The course explores how to identify those positions, and what can be done to relieve them.
+The most common reason for dystocia is a mechanical imbalance often but not always resulting in a suboptimal position.
+The course explores how to identify labour dystocia and how to resolve it using physiology informed solutions.
 Understanding the biomechanical element of birth offers practitioners a deeper awareness of the baby’s journey through the pelvis and the synergy of the mother/ baby dyad.
 An improved understanding of the mechanisms of the pelvis and the baby's movement through it aids the development of root cause solutions to suboptimal positions.

 The course offers an in-depth understanding of how the pelvis works during the birth process and improved diagnostic tools to identify suboptimal positions.
 This knowledge allows midwives and doctors to develop powerful tools to reduce the need for medical intervention.
 It offers simple movements and positions to help resolve the problems caused by malposition and also raises questions about our own routine assumptions and practice in intrapartum care.

-- Definition of malposition & Statistics & birth outcomes.
+- Definition of malposition, dystocia, statistics & birth outcomes.

-- Applying Biomechanics to Birth including, anatomy and & physiology, causes of malposition who is at risk and why and how to recognise it.
+- Applying Biomechanics to Birth including, anatomy and & physiology, causes of pelvic imbalance that often result in suboptimal positions, who is at risk, why and how to recognise it.

-- Practical techniques include optimal birth positions, the use of rebozo and positions to help labour progress such as forward leaning inversion, side lying release, abdominal lift, modified Sim’s position, birth balls and peanut balls
+- Practical techniques include optimal birth positions, the use of rebozo and positions to help labour progress such as forward leaning inversion, side lying release, abdominal lift, exaggerated lateral position, birth balls and peanut balls

-- Techniques to improve diagnosis of suboptimal positions
+- Techniques to improve diagnosis of a mechanical labour dystocia

-- Other helpful strategies that support physiological birth,
+- Other helpful strategies that support and optimise birth physiology,

 - Empowering midwifery and challenging the status quo